 Towards the end of 1963, the company announced the closure of the plant in South Bend.
-The Avanti model name, tooling, and plant space were sold off to a dealership in the South Bend area.
+Subsequently, selling the Avanti model name, tooling, and plant space to a dealership in the South Bend area.
 After the shutting down of the plant, they moved to Canada and started manufacturing at the Ontario Plant.

 15) Exiting the automobile business.

 While it could manufacture cars, the Ontario plant had limited facilities and could not come up with new designs and development.
 Additionally, it needed to produce 20,000 cars annually to turn a profit against overhead.
 In 1965 they managed to produce only 18,542 cars.
 On March 17, 1966, the company exited the automobile business.